What are the symptoms of binge eating disorder (BED)?

 The signs and symptoms of binge eating disorder can vary from person to person, and can be categorised into psychological, physical and behavioural/social symptoms.

-Psychological symptoms of binge eating:
+The Psychological symptoms of a binge eating disorder

 - An overwhelming feeling of guilt, shame, embarrassment and self-disgust after binge eating